mark@hobbs.design

 Any requests from institutions or contacts are displayed through a sheet-style overlay.
 From this interface, the user can approve, deny, or dismiss the request for the day.

-The style guide for our novel product establishes a cohesive visual language that ensures consistency and enhances usability across platforms.
-Primary, Secondary, and Tertiary colors are included along with guidance around their usage.
-The typographic scale is tailored for cross-platform usage and includes native iOS, Android, and Web.
+The style guide for proof establishes a cohesive visual language that ensures consistency and enhances usability across platforms.
+Primary, Secondary, and Tertiary colors are included along with guidance around their usage and the proper spacing amongst different elements.
+The typographic scale is tailored for cross-platform usage and includes native iOS, Android, and Web font stacks.
 Button styles for consistency across platforms and visual cohesion, and a detailed tile component with specifications.
 This style guide provides a solid framework for engineering create a visually appealing and accessible product experience.
-Download the PDF

 After conducting user interviews and testing the initial prototype, our focus shifted from leaning towards an educational experience to one that was more centered around user profiles and identity.
 The interviews revealed that prioritizing learning made the experience feel more like a content app, and users expected a more personalized approach.
 I began exploring various layouts to better align with these expectations, ensuring the design still met our primary goals while also enhancing application discoverability and usability.